RESEARCH

 Overview of Research Project:

-The institutionalization of queer and trans* student inclusion initatives at historically Black colleges and universities (HBCUs) remains a significant challenge for these institutions.
+The institutionalization of queer and trans* student inclusion initiatives at historically Black colleges and universities (HBCUs) remains a significant challenge for these institutions and void in the literature.
 Previous research has documented the various ways in which HBCUs have failed to meet the unique needs of their Black queer and trans* student population.
-Therefore, HBCU stakeholders (e.g., Presidents, Vice Presidents, faculty, staff) will need to take strategic measures to ensure that multiple units on campus share in the responsibility of fostering an inclusive environment for queer and trans* students.
-Consequently, this research project will seek to provide an organizational and critical analysis of queer and trans* student inclusion initatives at HBCUs.
+Therefore, HBCU stakeholders (e.g., Presidents, Vice Presidents, faculty, and staff) will need to take strategic measures to ensure that multiple units on campus share in the responsibility of fostering an inclusive environment for queer and trans* students.
+Consequently, this research project will seek to provide an organizational and critical analysis of queer and trans* student inclusion initiatives at HBCUs.

-Namely, Kezar and Eckel’s (2002) Transforamtional Change Process and a Black queer theory framework (Jonhson, 2005; Ferguson, 2004) is applied in this qualitative, multiple case study to investigate and theorize how three HBCU stakeholders work across organizational strucutures to design and implement inclusion initativies that center on the lived experiences of Black queer and trans* students at the HBCUs, respectively.
-Findings from this study seek to expose how HBCU stakeholders utlize the institutional change strategies of strong support from senior leadership, a collaborative process, longstanding training, and establishment of organizational structures to drive inclusive change.
-At the conclusion of this research study, reccomendations for future research, theory, practice, and policy will be shared.
+Namely, Kezar and Eckel’s (2002) Transformational Change Process and a Black queer theory framework (Jonhson, 2005; Ferguson, 2004) is applied in this qualitative, multiple case study to investigate and theorize how three HBCU stakeholders work across organizational structures to design and implement inclusion initiatives that center on the lived experiences of Black queer and trans* students at the HBCUs, respectively.
+Findings from this study seek to expose how HBCU stakeholders utilize the institutional change strategies of solid support from senior leadership, a collaborative process, longstanding training, and the establishment of organizational structures to drive inclusive change.
+After this research study, recommendations for future research, theory, practice, and policy will be shared.

 Publications: